WOYL: FM signs on

 WOYL also became the first FM licensee in Venango County when it signed on its sister FM station on May 1, 1957.
 In later years, WOYL-FM developed into a 20,000-watt powerhouse.

 It remains the only such powerful station in all of Venango County, though now under different call letters and ownership.

 Sale to Robert J. Shupala

-In early 1977, ownership of the stations changed principally to orthodontist Robert J. Shupala, who changed the AM call letters to WOYL and the FM call letters to WRJS, named for Shupala's initials.
+On Feb.
+1, 1977, ownership of the stations changed principally to orthodontist Robert J. Shupala, who changed the AM call letters to WOYL and the FM call letters to WRJS, named for Shupala's initials.
 The stations had been simulcasting, but under the new ownership and management they began separate programming.

 WOYL's music became Top-40 based (although retaining the news and information), while WRJS briefly became Easy Listening, then settled into Beautiful Music (station was semi-automated with only occasional interruptions by an announcer).
 Upon Shupala's death in 1980, his wife Jean assumed control of the stations.